nabto/unabto-esp32/README.md

+> **Warning**
+> Deprecation notice: This project is based on the now deprecated uNabto platform, hence this project is no longer actively maintained.
+The Nabto 4/Micro (uNabto) platform has been superseded by Nabto 5/Edge (see our [comparsion of the two platforms](https://docs.nabto.com/developer/guides/overview/edge-vs-micro.html)).
+An officially supported SDK for ESP32 is [available in github](https://github.com/nabto/edge-esp32).
+Also, see our [guide to using Nabto Edge with ESP32](https://docs.nabto.com/developer/platforms/embedded/esp32.html).

 # uNabto ESP32 EVB Heatpump Stub

 This project turns the ESP32 EVB into a Nabto/AppMyProduct heatpump stub demo.
 It uses the esp-idf FreeRTOS based core (vs. some other demos which uses the arduino core).